johnnycistudent/recipe-app/README.md

    **v.** Navigate to your favourites page by clicking the navlink entitled My Favourites and check the recipe has been added.
    **vi.** Ensure the recipe cannot be added to your favourites again if it's already there by clicking on the Add to Favourites button again.
    **vii.** The page should refresh and inform you that the recipe has already been added to your favourites.
    **viii.** Double check the recipe hasn't been added to your favourites by navigating to your My Favourites page again and ensure the recipe is only present once.
+   **ix.** Additionally, to check that you can easily remove a recipe from your favourites, go to your My Favourites page and click "Remove from Favourites" on one of the recipes.
+   **x.** The page should refresh with a message telling you that recipe has been removed from your favourites.

 7. As a registered user, I would like to edit or delete a recipe I have added to the site.